This page provides information on the Edge Map.

 Convex only – The effect is applied only to convex edges.

 Concave only – The effect is applied only to concave edges.

-This example shows the effect of the rounded edges based on the radius when VRayEdgesTex is used as a bump map.
+This example shows the effect of the Rounded Corners' Radius when VRayEdgesTex is used as a bump map.
 The cube is 50 units in each dimension.
 The radius is set to a value of 1 in the first image, and to a value of 3 in the second image.

 In this example, the cube and the cylinders are separate objects in the 3ds Max scene.
 VRayEdgesTex is used as a bump map on all objects.

-When the Consider same object only is enabled the rounded corners effect is applied to each object individually.
-When the Consider same object only option is disabled the rounded corners effect is applied between the different objects.
+When the Same object only is enabled, the rounded corners effect is applied to each object individually.
+When the Same object only option is disabled, the rounded corners effect is applied between the different objects.

 The following example of multiplier values shows a cube with a mapped VRayEdgesTex applied to the bump slot of a VRayMtl.